Geodels/gospl-global-workflows/3-simulations/readme.md

 The *simulation* folder provides some examples to run `goSPL` model at global scale with different approaches to constrain the simulation with paleo-elevation model.

 All these models are approximately 10km resolution and are ran on HPC.
-A `pbs` cript is also provided (mainly for USYD users running it on Artemis HPC).
+A PBS script (`hpc.pbs`) is also provided (mainly for USYD users running it on Artemis HPC).
 For the considered resolution a number of CPUs between 80 and 128 seems to be the most appropriate for performance.

 ## Constrained model